-Do Muslim doctors need disposable headscarves to be used in operation theaters?
+Do Muslim doctors, nurses, and other health care workers need disposable headscarves to be used in operation theaters?
 In other words, is there any market for disposable sterile hijabs in hospitals?
 Well, a junior Muslim doctor in the UK thought so while training at the Royal Derby Hospital.
 She expressed her fears that there may be an increased risk of infection due to her traditional hijab while working at the operation theater.

 But, before discussing the marketing aspect of the concept, let us get to the story first.

 A junior Muslim doctor from Malaysia, Ms. Farah Roslan, seriously thought of a need for a disposable sterile hijab while training in a UK hospital.
 Her instructors told her that they had concerns about the infection her hijab may cause as she was wearing it throughout the day during her training sessions.

 “I’d been using the same headscarf all day which wasn’t clean and ideal,” she told BBC Radio Derby.

 “I didn’t feel comfortable taking it off and I was pulled out from the theatre, respectfully, due to infection concerns.”